aiven/devportal/docs/platform/howto/integrations/prometheus-metrics.rst

          insecure_skip_verify: true

 .. note:: For PostgreSQL® services with multiple nodes, the primary DNS name does not include standby IP addresses.
-To track those, please explicitly include also the replica DNS names into the list.
-If you have <PROMETHEUS_SERVICE_URI> as 'example.aivencloud.com', then the you will need to add 'replica-example.aivencloud.com'.
+To track those, make sure to include the replica DNS names in the list.
+If you have <PROMETHEUS_SERVICE_URI> as ``example.aivencloud.com``, then you will need to add ``replica-example.aivencloud.com``.

 View full list of metrics